MasteryEducation/SecuritiesExamsMastery.ca/content/csc/18/1/index.md

 {{< quizdown >}}

-### 1. Which feature primarily distinguishes an open-end mutual fund from a closed-end fund?
+### Which feature primarily distinguishes an open-end mutual fund from a closed-end fund?

 - [ ] Total number of units is fixed at inception.
 - [ ] Units trade only on stock exchanges.
 - [x] Shares can be issued or redeemed at the fund’s current NAV.
 - [ ] It has no professional management team.

-> **Explanation:** An open-end mutual fund’s structure enables it to continuously issue or redeem units at the prevailing NAV, while a closed-end fund issues a fixed number of shares and typically trades on an exchange.
+> **Explanation:**( An open-end mutual fund’s structure enables it to continuously issue or redeem units at the prevailing NAV, while a closed-end fund issues a fixed number of shares and typically trades on an exchange.)

----

-### 2. Why do money market funds generally offer lower returns compared to other mutual funds?
+### Why do money market funds generally offer lower returns compared to other mutual funds?

 - [ ] They invest heavily in speculative growth stocks.
 - [x] They invest in short-term, low-risk debt instruments that emphasize capital preservation.
 - [ ] Their management fees are typically higher.
 - [ ] They are subject to more frequent regulatory changes.

-> **Explanation:** Money market funds focus on short-term government and corporate debt that provide stability and liquidity.
-While this strategy reduces risk, it also leads to lower returns compared to riskier asset classes.
+> **Explanation:**( Money market funds focus on short-term government and corporate debt that provide stability and liquidity.
+While this strategy reduces risk, it also leads to lower returns compared to riskier asset classes.)

----

-### 3. Which of the following is a characteristic of balanced funds?
+### Which of the following is a characteristic of balanced funds?

 - [ ] They invest exclusively in equities.
 - [x] They blend equities, fixed-income, and sometimes cash equivalents.
 - [ ] They hold assets only in foreign markets.
 - [ ] They redistribute all capital gains annually.

-> **Explanation:** Balanced funds combine multiple asset classes—equities, bonds, and cash—to achieve moderate returns while mitigating volatility through diversification.
+> **Explanation:**( Balanced funds combine multiple asset classes—equities, bonds, and cash—to achieve moderate returns while mitigating volatility through diversification.)

----

-### 4. What is the primary objective of target-date (lifecycle) funds?
+### What is the primary objective of target-date (lifecycle) funds?

 - [ ] To outperform national stock indexes in any economic environment.
 - [x] To automatically adjust their asset mix as a specific retirement date nears.
 - [ ] To focus exclusively on emerging technologies.
 - [ ] To replicate the performance of the S&P/TSX Composite Index.

-> **Explanation:** Target-date funds gradually shift towards more conservative holdings as the investor’s target date approaches, aligning the fund’s allocation with the investor’s stage in life.
+> **Explanation:**( Target-date funds gradually shift towards more conservative holdings as the investor’s target date approaches, aligning the fund’s allocation with the investor’s stage in life.)

----

-### 5. An investor who believes actively picking stocks is beneficial but wants to maintain a significant index-based core could choose which approach?
+### An investor who believes actively picking stocks is beneficial but wants to maintain a significant index-based core could choose which approach?

 - [x] Core-and-satellite strategy, using index funds as the core and a small portion of active specialty funds.
 - [ ] Investing only in money market instruments for the entire portfolio.
 - [x] Holding a mix of large-cap index funds but also sector-specific active funds.
 - [ ] Switching exclusively to guaranteed investment certificates (GICs).

-> **Explanation:** A common best practice is to hold a “core” portion of the portfolio in low-cost index funds for broad market exposure, while “satellites” focus on active strategies or specialty funds aiming for alpha.
+> **Explanation:**( A common best practice is to hold a “core” portion of the portfolio in low-cost index funds for broad market exposure, while “satellites” focus on active strategies or specialty funds aiming for alpha.)

----

-### 6. Sector-specific funds tend to exhibit greater risk because:
+### Sector-specific funds tend to exhibit greater risk because:

 - [ ] They invest in government bonds.
 - [ ] They use exclusively passive management strategies.
 - [x] Their portfolios concentrate in a single industry, reducing diversification.
 - [ ] They hold excessive levels of cash.

-> **Explanation:** By concentrating in a single sector, these funds lose the benefit of inter-industry diversification, making them more susceptible to sector downturns.
+> **Explanation:**( By concentrating in a single sector, these funds lose the benefit of inter-industry diversification, making them more susceptible to sector downturns.)

----

-### 7. Which Canadian regulatory body oversees mutual fund dealers and investment dealers?
+### Which Canadian regulatory body oversees mutual fund dealers and investment dealers?

 - [ ] The Office of the Superintendent of Financial Institutions (OSFI)
 - [ ] Canadian Securities Institute (CSI)
 - [x] Canadian Investment Regulatory Organization (CIRO)
 - [ ] European Securities and Markets Authority (ESMA)

-> **Explanation:** CIRO (formerly IIROC/MFDA) oversees both mutual fund dealers and investment dealers in Canada, ensuring compliance and protecting investors.
+> **Explanation:**( CIRO (formerly IIROC/MFDA) oversees both mutual fund dealers and investment dealers in Canada, ensuring compliance and protecting investors.)

----

-### 8. The term “Fund Facts” refers to:
+### The term “Fund Facts” refers to:

 - [ ] An internal analysis prepared exclusively for high-net-worth individuals.
 - [ ] A quarterly press release from the fund manager.
 - [x] A concise regulatory document providing key details about a mutual fund.
 - [ ] A letter from the Canada Revenue Agency approving the fund’s tax status.

-> **Explanation:** “Fund Facts” is a mandatory, plain-language disclosure document required under Canadian securities regulations, summarizing fees, performance, and risks.
+> **Explanation:**( “Fund Facts” is a mandatory, plain-language disclosure document required under Canadian securities regulations, summarizing fees, performance, and risks.)

----

-### 9. When comparing mutual funds, which expense category is most crucial to consider over the long term?
+### When comparing mutual funds, which expense category is most crucial to consider over the long term?

 - [x] The Management Expense Ratio (MER)
 - [ ] The cost of government-imposed fees on real estate transactions
 - [ ] Non-resident withholding charges
 - [ ] Subscription fees for financial newsletters

-> **Explanation:** Over time, higher MERs can significantly erode investment returns, making it one of the most important factors to evaluate when selecting a mutual fund.
+> **Explanation:**( Over time, higher MERs can significantly erode investment returns, making it one of the most important factors to evaluate when selecting a mutual fund.)

----

-### 10. True or False: A balanced fund’s equity-to-fixed-income ratio remains static throughout different market cycles.
+### True or False: A balanced fund’s equity-to-fixed-income ratio remains static throughout different market cycles.

 - [ ] True
 - [x] False